elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/kubernetes-ui.md

+---
+description: How to work with Lens and Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+---

 # Kubernetes UI (Lens)

 [Lens](https://k8slens.dev/) is a graphical user interface that you install locally on your machine.
 It provides an attractive and easy to use way of interacting with your Kubernetes cluster.
 Similar to `kubectl`, it can be used to manage multiple clusters.
 You can also install [extensions that help you manage your clusters or applications deployed on them](https://github.com/lensapp/lens-extensions/blob/main/README.md) from a growing list of community-provided extensions.